pekkaroi/bldc-drive/README.md

 # bldc-drive

 This is a project developing a simple BLDC servo controller.
 It is based on an STM32F103 microcontroller.

+Some parts, especially the PID control loop is based on development done by user mcm_xyz in cnczone.com forum.
+Thank you!
+Check the thread http://www.cnczone.com/forums/open-source-controller-boards/283428-cnc.html

 ##Firmware
 Firmware is a work-in-progress (and will be for a while :), however following features are included:
 * Trapezoidal BLDC commutation using either HALL sensors or quadrature encoder.